-This patch implements a different experimental code layout.
+This patch implements a new code layout algorithm.

-It has only been finished/tested for amd64 hence is disabled on other platforms.
+It has been tested for x86 and is disabled on other platforms.

 Performance varies slightly be CPU/Machine but in general seems to be better